elajkat/nsm-deployments-k8s/examples/remotevlan/rvlanvpp/README.md

 # NSM Remote Vlan VPP Forwarder

-Contains setup for `forwarder-vpp` and device configuration file for remote vlan mechanism.
+Contains setup for `forwarder-vpp` and a config map that creates the device selector file in forwarder pod for remote vlan mechanism.

 ## Requires